-- (1) The conditions for the procurement of goods or services through formal written price quotations from R30 000.00 to R199 999.99, are as follows: - (a) Quotations must be advertised for at least seven days on LNM website, its notice boards and at least one newspaper circulating locally. - (b) if it is not possible to advertise for quotations on notice boards, newspaper and website, with a transaction value of R2 000 to R1 99 999.99, the reasons must be forwarded to the Chief Financial Officer for recommendations and approval to the Accounting Officer and such deviations be reported on a quarterly basis to Council. - (c) The accounting officer or CFO must on a monthly basis be notified in writing of all written or verbal quotations and formal written price quotations accepted by an official acting in terms of sub delegation must be obtained in writing from at least three different providers whose names appear on the list of accredited prospective providers of the municipality;
+- (1) The conditions for the procurement of goods or services through formal written price quotations from R30 000.00 to R199 999.99, are as follows: - (a) Quotations must be advertised for at least seven days on LNM website and notice boards

-- (a) quotations may be obtained from providers who are registered on CSD; - (b) the accounting officer must record the names of the potential providers and their written quotations. - the accounting officer or CFO must on a monthly basis be notified in writing of all written quotations and formal written price quotations accepted by an official acting in terms of sub delegation.
+- (b) if it is not possible to advertise for quotations on notice boards, newspaper and website, with a transaction value of R30 000 to R1 99 999.99, the reasons must be forwarded to the Chief Financial Officer for recommendations and approval to the Accounting Office and such deviations be reported on a quarterly basis to Council. - (c) The accounting officer or CFO must on a monthly basis be notified in writing of all writter or verbal quotations and formal written price quotations accepted by an official acting in terms of sub delegation must be obtained in writing from at least three different providers whose names appear on the list of accredited prospective providers of the municipality; - (a) quotations may be obtained from providers who are registered on CSD; - (b) the accounting officer must record the names of the potential providers and their written quotations. - the accounting officer or CFO must on a monthly basis be notified in writing of all written quotations and formal written price quotations accepted by an official acting in terms of sub delegation.